Sharqiewicz/Javascript-Design-Patterns/README.md

 The Mediator pattern provides central authority over a group of objects by controlling how these objects interact with each other
 - Mediator.js

+## Command Pattern
+- Command.js

+## Null Object Pattern
+This pattern is all about handling the null keyword in a way that removes all of those nasty if (object == null) checks from your code.
+It also makes handling default values for null objects a breeze.
+- NullObject.js